Shruti733/Stock-Analysis/README.md

 ```
 Loop through tickers
     Loop through rows of data
-        Calculation of total volume, Starting price and ending price
+        Calculation of total volume, starting price and ending price
     Loop End (for rows)
     Printing output on result worksheet
 Loop End (for tickers)